An elementary method of calculating an explicit form of Young measures in some special cases: Introduction

 \section{Introduction}

-Young Measures were first introduced by Lawrence Chisholm Young in the paper \cite{Young} in 1937 where he considered variational problems that do not admit classical solutions.
-In these cases minimizing sequences do not converge to the minimizers as the elements of the appropriate for the problem function spaces.
+\quad Young measures were first introduced by Laurence Chisholm Young in the paper \cite{Young} in 1937 where he considered variational problems that do not admit classical solutions.
+In these cases minimizing sequences have a highly oscillatory nature and do not converge strongly, but usually $\text{weakly}^{\ast}$ to some function, which is not the solution of the problem.
 The idea of Young was to enlarge function spaces to the measure spaces and to consider objects which he called ,,generalized trajectories''.
 In these measure spaces the minimizing sequences have in some sense generalized limits -- the Young measures.
-They are suitable tool to a\-na\-ly\-ze the oscillatory properties of the minimizing sequences and further -- the microstructure arising for example from phase transitions in certain elastic crystals.
+They are suitable tool to analyze the oscillatory properties of the minimizing sequences and further -- the microstructure arising for example from phase transitions in certain elastic crystals.